-With threaded connection, the antenna end should protrude at least 5 mm (0.2 in) out of the nozzle.
+With threaded socket, the antenna end should protrude at least 5 mm (0.2 in) out of the socket.

-Fig. 10: Thread mounting
+Fig. 10: Recommended threaded socket mounting of VEGAPULS C 21

-If the reflective properties of the medium are good, you can mount VEGAPULS 21 on sockets longer than the antenna.
+If the reflective properties of the medium are good, you can mount VEGAPULS C 21 on sockets longer than the antenna.
 The socket end should be smooth and burr-free, if possible also rounded.